ropensci/refsplitr/CONTRIBUTING.md

 ### Pull request process

 *  We recommend that you create a Git branch for each pull request (PR).
-*  Look at the Travis and AppVeyor build status before and after making changes.
+*  Look at the Github Actions and AppVeyor build status before and after making changes.
 *  We recommend the tidyverse [style guide](http://style.tidyverse.org).
 You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with